liferay/liferay-docs/discover/deployment/articles-dxp/08-lcs/02-lcs-preconfiguration.markdown

 Great!
 You've successfully downloaded the LCS client app.
 Before installing it, however, there are a few additional pre-configuration steps you should complete.
-These appear next, then you'll learn how to install the app.
+These appear next; then you'll learn how to install the app.

 +$$$